Context Engineering for AI Agents in Open-Source Software: Introduction

-An initial search suggests that tens of thousands of GitHub repositories already contain AI configuration files~\cite{gitHubSearchAgents}.
-However, there is no systematic analysis of these files yet that focuses on ``engineered'' software projects.
-This work-in-progress paper provides a first step toward filling this gap by mining GitHub repositories to study how AI configuration files are adopted, structured, and maintained, with the overarching goal of understanding how software teams engage in prompt and context engineering in practice.
+An initial search in October 2025 suggested that tens of thousands of GitHub repositories already contained AI context files~\cite{gitHubSearchAgents}.
+However, there was no systematic analysis focusing on ``engineered'' software projects.
+This paper provides a first step toward filling this gap by mining GitHub repositories to study how AI context files are adopted, structured, and maintained, with the overarching goal of understanding how software teams engage in context engineering in practice.
 The results of our preliminary study are based on data collected from 10,000 GitHub repositories (\textbf{RQ1}).
-For \textbf{RQ2} and \textbf{RQ3}, we performed a detailed qualitative analysis of relevant repository data including file content, commits, and issues.
-As the first study that explores the above aspects, we follow an exploratory bottom-up approach to build an initial understanding of AI configuration files as novel software artifacts.
+For \textbf{RQ2} and \textbf{RQ3}, we performed a detailed qualitative analysis of relevant repository data, including file content, commits, and issues.
+As the first study that explores the above aspects, we follow an exploratory bottom-up approach to build an initial understanding of AI context files as novel software artifacts.
 We will extend our study in the future to answer the research questions more holistically.